- Normal precautions

 Security Status Last Updated: 17 March 2020

-From 1 August, passengers from an approved list of countries are permitted to enter the Seychelles.
-Ireland is currently on the list, although this is subject to change.
-Further information can be found on the Ministry of Health website.
+From 25 March 2021, passengers from all countries, with the exception of South Africa, are permitted to enter the Seychelles.
+This remains subject to fulfilling certain pre-travel conditions, as well as requirements once you land in country.
+Further information can be found on the Seychelles Ministry of Health website.

 EU Directive on Consular Protection